Stocks Regain Some Footing Amid Bout of Volatility

 By Jessica Menton and Patricia Kowsmann

-U.S. stocks ticked higher Thursday, giving investors some relief after several jittery days in markets over fears of a slowing global economy.
+U.S. stocks were roughly flat Thursday, giving investors a bit of relief after several jittery days in markets over fears of a slowing global economy.

-The Dow Jones Industrial Average added 7 points, or less than 0.1%, to 25128, putting the index on course to snap two consecutive days of losses.
-The S&P 500 added 0.1%, led by gains in real-estate and technology shares.
-The technology-heavy Nasdaq Composite rose 0.2%.
-All three indexes are at least 1% so far this week.
+The Dow Jones Industrial Average fell 9 points, or less than 0.1%, to 25117, giving the index a chance of snapping two consecutive days of losses.
+The S&P 500 was roughly flat, led by gains in consumer-discretionary and health-care shares.
+The technology-heavy Nasdaq Composite was down less than 0.1%.
+All three indexes are down at least 1% so far this week.

 Stock markets moved lower in recent days on concerns about trade tensions between the U.S. and China crimping growth around the world, pushing investors to seek safety in bonds.